mediarama/Google-Sites/README.md

 Google-Sites
 ============

+Up the top you can see some files, once you have read this then the file to use will be caleb.html

+Lets begin...

 Basic Info On Using html to set up a simple google site.

 These steps are assuming you know how to get into your own google sites account.